Odyssey Interactive Limited

 13.4 Subject to clause 13.2 and clause 13.3:

 - a Neither party shall be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this Agreement; and

-- b the Supplier’s total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Fees and fees for Professional Services paid during the 12 months immediately preceding the date on which the claim arose.
+- b the Supplier’s total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Pricing and fees for the Services paid during the 12 months immediately preceding the date on which the claim arose.

-- c the Customer’s total annual aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Fees due during the 12 months immediately preceding the date on which the claim arose save that the limit of liability referred to in this clause 13.4c shall not apply in respect of any claim by the Supplier against the Customer under paragraph 2.4 of part 1 of Appendix 3.
+- c the Customer’s total annual aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Pricing due during the 12 months immediately preceding the date on which the claim arose save that the limit of liability referred to in this clause 13.4c shall not apply in respect of any claim by the Supplier against the Customer under paragraph 2.4 of part 1 of Appendix 3.

 14. Term and termination

 14.1 This Agreement shall, unless otherwise terminated as provided in this clause 14 commence on the Effective Date and shall continue for the Initial Subscription Term and, thereafter, this Agreement shall be automatically renewed for successive periods of twelve months (each a “Renewal Period”), unless: